CIPS Approach to Our Students’ Learning Journey

 Update on Remote Invigilation

-Remote invigilation is part of our future assessment strategy.
-It is a complex process and we need to robustly test the ability to run remote invigilated exams; to validate the technology whilst offering a consistent experience for our students whilst also adhering to the requirements of our education regulators.
-Unfortunately, this is not something we can offer now to our global student body.
+Remote invigilation is part of our future assessment strategy and we are currently piling up to 1500 remotely invigilated exams across the world.
+It is a complex process and we need to robustly test the ability to run them and to validate the technology whilst offering a consistent experience for our students adhering to the requirements of our education regulators.
+Unfortunately, this is not something we can offer now to all of our global student body.
 We are, however, running a pilot limited to a small group of students to help us develop in this area.

 Exam Centres – Risk Assessments